Fadli Zon: Early life and education

-Journalism career
+Journalism

-While still a student, from 1990 to 1991, Fadli contributed to two Islam-oriented publications, Tabloid IQRA, which had been known for publishing derogatory statements on Hinduism, and Suara Hidayatullah magazine.
+As a student, from 1990 to 1991, Fadli contributed to two Islam-oriented publications, Tabloid IQRA, which had been known for publishing derogatory statements on Hinduism, and Suara Hidayatullah magazine.
 He had been invited to contribute to the publications by journalist Dzikrullah W. Pramudya, one of his former high school classmates.
 Fadli's first article, an interview with Lukman Harun of the Muhammadiyah Muslim organization, was published by Tabloid IQRA.
-In 1990-91, Fadli also wrote for two youth-oriented magazines, Nona and Hai.
+In 1990–91, Fadli also wrote for two youth-oriented magazines, Nona and Hai.
 In 1991, he contributed to Harian Terbit daily newspaper.
 From 1992 to 1994, he was an editor of Gema Angkatan 45, a politics magazine.

 In 1993, he joined the editorial board of Horison literary magazine.
 From 1995 to 1996, he was an editor of fortnightly political news magazine Tajuk.
 In 1997, he became chief editor of Visi journal.
 In 2007, he joined the editorial board of Tani Merdeka magazine, and in 2011 he was editor-in-chief of Tabloid Gema Indonesia Raya.